 As the name suggests solid color cats are one color all over.
 Common solid colors for Maine Coons are black, blue, cream and white.

 Parti-colored Maine Coons have a mixture of several different colors in their coat.
-This mix of colors is usually only found in female Maine Coons because they will inherit a color from their mother and a color from their father, while male Maine Coons will only inherit one color.
+This mix of colors is usually only found in female Maine Coons.
+This is because they will inherit a color from their mother and a color from their father.
+Male Maine Coons will only inherit one color.
 Common parti-colors for a Maine Coon include Tortoiseshell, BlueCream, Calico, Tortie/White and several others.

 The bi-color pattern is technically a parti-color pattern, but more specifically requires that one of the colors be white.
 Common bi-color patterns include black/white, blue/white, cream/white and red/white.